 Metal + TPE, ø6mm nozzles (ø4.5mm bores), soft strain reliefs

 Metal, no strain reliefs

 Silicone-coated (smooth), 111cm, soft, mildly bent

 The IN8 come with the cheapest, most generic translucent white ear tips that is possible to get.
 The pre-applied M sized tips are so thin and soft that I found them to be quite useless when it comes to getting a seal.
 The L size tips are narrow-bore, but they did the job.
 Overall, the earphones are light but quite long, which means they stick out a lot and there's nothing besides the tips that's keeping them inside your ears.

 Lows / Bass

 The bass sound quite nice and warm.
 The lows are mainly focused on the mid-bass, rather than the sub-bass, which inflates the sound a bit.
-The bass does sound impactful, but there's barely any sub-bass to speak of.
-Eveything is driven by the mid-bass.
+However, the bass gives enough warmth and impact to every music genre, even the most bassy ones, without overpowering the mids.

 Mids / Vocals